shivaprabhu/tracable/README.md

-# Veridic
+# Tracable

-> Truthful compliance automation - straight from your infrastructure.
+> Compliance Automation, Straight from your Infrastructure.

-Veridic is a CLI-first compliance tool for engineers and startups.
-It pulls real-time configuration data from your cloud environments and maps it to controls from frameworks like SOC2 and ISO27001.
+Tracable automates compliance.
+It pulls real-time configuration data from your cloud environments and maps it to controls from frameworks like SOC2 & ISO27001.
 No more screenshots, spreadsheets, or stale policies - just evidence you can trust.

 ---

-## 🔥 Why Veridic?
+## 🔥 Why Tracable?

 - ✅ Designed for DevOps, not compliance managers
 - 🛠 Framework-as-code - define what you need, verify in CI